@jsh/process

 Parameters

-sec Number sleep duration in seconds.
+duration Number sleep duration in milliseconds.

 Return value